mozman/ezdxf/docs/source/importer.rst

     Import DXF entities from source model-space to the target model-space, select DXF types to import by the query string, ``*`` means all DXF types.
 If called *after* the :func:`~Importer.import_blocks` method, references to renamed blocks will be resolved.

+    :param str query: is an :ref:`entity query string`

 Additional Methods
 ------------------